YellowSharkMT/html-project-base/README.md

     $ bower install && npm install

-Remember, to build the static files, you'll need to run Grunt.
-It's set up to watch local files, so you basically just need to fire it up when you start coding, and leave it running while you develop.
+Remember: this project requires Grunt.
+The default task does everything, and ends with watch/livereload, so you basically just need to fire it up when you start coding, and leave it running while you develop.